 QUICK TIP: Your administrative ID can be found on the Event Dashboard.
 Navigate to the MANAGE ORGANIZATION tab and click AUTHORIZED USERS.
 Your ID will be next to your name.
 If the event staff member does not have an account on Eventsquid, you may share your own ID with them for access.

-Once the event staff member enters the ID, they won't have to enter again (until their browser session expires after a long period of inactivity).
-When scanning registrants, the admin will both check that registrant into the overall event (if they haven't been checked in already) and gain access to that attendee's registration selections.
+Once the event staff member enters the ID, they won't have to enter it again (until their browser session expires after a long period of inactivity).

 - The status of the attendee's balance